 The Opening Move: Separating People from Policy

-Pezeshkian opens with a claim about Iranian identity and history before he makes a single political argument: “Iran has never, in its modern history, chosen the path of aggression, expansion, colonialism, or domination.
+Pezeshkian opens with a claim about Iranian identity before making a single political argument: “Iran has never, in its modern history, chosen the path of aggression, expansion, colonialism, or domination.
 Even after enduring occupation, invasion, and sustained pressure from global powers — and despite possessing military superiority over many of its neighbors — Iran has never initiated a war.”
 He is establishing the baseline before the American counternarrative can reassert itself.

 He then draws the distinction that structures the entire letter: “The Iranian people harbor no enmity toward other nations, including the people of America, Europe, or neighboring countries.
 Even in the face of repeated foreign interventions and pressures throughout their proud history, Iranians have consistently drawn a clear distinction between governments and the peoples they govern.”
 This isn’t rhetorical softening.
 It is the letter’s core mechanism — separating the American public from the American state, creating an audience that can receive the argument without being asked to identify as an enemy.
-The same separation that weaponized diaspora strategies work to collapse is what Pezeshkian is trying to open back up.
+It targets the same separation that weaponized diaspora strategies work to collapse — only in reverse.

-The 1953 Line and Why It Opens the Letter
+The 1953 Line and Why It Comes First

 The letter places 1953 early and names it plainly: “The turning point was the intervention aimed at preventing the nationalization of Iran’s own resources.
 That coup disrupted Iran’s democratic process, reinstated dictatorship, and sowed deep distrust among Iranians toward U.S. policies.”
-The CIA’s role in the 1953 coup against Prime Minister Mossadegh is confirmed history — it is not a contested claim.
-Pezeshkian deploys it not to relitigate it but to establish causation: the hostility between the two countries was created by a specific act, not by Iranian nature or ideology.
-That matters because it makes the hostility reversible in principle, and it makes the American government responsible for its origin.
+The CIA’s confirmed 1953 coup role is not a contested claim.
+Pezeshkian deploys it not to relitigate it but to establish causation: the hostility was created by a specific act, not by Iranian nature or ideology.
+That makes it reversible in principle, and makes the American government responsible for its origin.

 He then builds the sequence forward: “This distrust deepened further with America’s support for the Shah’s regime, its backing of Saddam Hussein during the imposed war of the 1980s, the imposition of the longest and most comprehensive sanctions in modern history, and ultimately, unprovoked military aggression — twice, in the midst of negotiations — against Iran.”
-The Iraq war connection is the same logic applied regionally: the U.S. backed Saddam’s invasion of Iran, including providing intelligence for chemical weapons attacks, then later destroyed Saddam, then used the instability that followed as justification for further intervention.
-The throughline isn’t chaos — it’s the consistent punishment of states that refuse subordination.
+The declassified Iraqgate files confirm the U.S. provided intelligence enabling chemical weapons attacks on Iranian forces, then later destroyed Saddam, then used the instability as justification for further intervention.
+Iraq shows the pattern: consistent punishment of states that refuse subordination.
+Structural things can be changed.
+That’s the point of naming the structure.

 The Inversion: Who Is Actually Surrounding Whom